-Eisele Vineyard Estate was founded in 1990 by Bart and Daphne Araujo; their first vintage was an Eisele Vineyard designate Cabernet Sauvignon from 1991.
+Eisele Vineyard Estate was founded as Araujo Estate in 1990 by Bart and Daphne Araujo; their first vintage was an Eisele Vineyard designate Cabernet Sauvignon from 1991.
 While the Araujo’s were new to the valley from Southern California, their vineyard was not.
-The historical Eisele vineyard had been producing quality fruit for a number of wineries including Joseph Phelps and Conn Creek and in fact was the source for a 1971 Ridge Cabernet Sauvignon – one of California’s earliest vineyard designated wines.
+The historical Eisele Vineyard had produced quality fruit for several wineries including Joseph Phelps and Robert Mondavi and was also the source for a 1971 Ridge Cabernet Sauvignon – one of California’s earliest vineyard designated wines.
 The 1971 was the only vintage that Ridge winemaker at that time, Paul Draper ever produced from the Eisele Vineyard.

-The history of viticulture on the property dates back much further; the Eisele Vineyard was first planted to grapes in the 1880’s – at that time it was Zinfandel and Riesling.
-Riesling has nearly vanished from this part of the valley while there are still a number of old vine head pruned zinfandel vineyards in the Calistoga sub-appellation.
+The history of viticulture on the property dates back much further; the Eisele Vineyard was first planted to grapes in 1886 – at that time to Zinfandel and Riesling.
+Riesling has nearly vanished from this part of the valley however there are still a number of old vine head pruned Zinfandel vineyards in the Calistoga sub-appellation.
 These varieties are no longer are planted in the vineyard; Cabernet Sauvignon was first planted here in 1964.

 Walking the vineyard, one can find rocks – although not nearly as many today as there used to be.
 The shallow soils sit over an old creek bed with rounded alluvial rocks.
 The vineyard is fairly flat but lies at the lower part of an impressive rocky part of the Palisade’s – a series of jagged rock outcrops that form this part of the Vaca mountain range in the northern Napa Valley.
 Over time water and wind and gravity has moved sediments and rock from the mountains into an alluvial fan which spreads out and encompasses not only the Eisele vineyard but the other vineyards in this small side valley.